“If it doesn’t challenge you, it won’t change you.”

 The Benefits of Testosterone

-Studies have shown that having higher testosterone levels can subdue fat cells creation while having lower testosterone levels can promote fat creation and obesity.
+Studies have shown having higher testosterone levels can subdue fat cells creation while having lower testosterone levels can promote fat creation and obesity.

 This is especially important if you have a higher level of fat because it’s generally associated with having lower testosterone level.